oetiker/sourcey-buildpack/README.md

 #### `buildPerl <version>`

 Is the most important function of them all.
-It creates the perl of your choice.
-Can't write a decent web application without perl, mojolicious or dancer.
+It creates the Perl of your choice.
+Can't write a decent web application without Perl, Mojolicious or dancer.

 Since most Cloud Foundry setups are on Ubuntu lucid (10.04) stacks, perl is